Ruben Salazar Park

 On September 17, 1970, East Los Angeles's Laguna Park was renamed in honor of noted journalist Ruben Salazar, one of three individuals killed during the National Chicano Moratorium march on August 29, 1970.

-Nearly 30,000 people marched that day from Belvedere Park to Laguna Park in protest of the disproportionate number of Chicanxs who were dying in the Vietnam War.
+Nearly 30,000 people marched that day from rotesters began the march on East Third Street in front of the East Los Angeles Civic Center (Civic Center) to Laguna Park in protest of the disproportionate number of Chicanxs who were dying in the Vietnam War.

 Los Angeles County originally purchased the land for the park from Cedars of Lebanon Hospital in 1938.
 It was subsequently renamed Laguna Park in 1940 and has since grown to include basketball courts, a baseball diamond, tennis courts, a community center with a computer lab, and a senior center.